Claire6ao/cse15l-lab-reports/report5.md

 ![Image](falseImp.png)

-2. TA's response:
+2. TA's response: <br>
-In your method, you are returning this.chatHistory.
-This variable is defined by adding user + ": " + message + "\n\n".
+In your method, you are returning `this.chatHistory`.
+This variable is defined by adding `user + ": " + message + "\n\n"`.
 Look at your symptom.
-It is saying expecting edward
+It is saying expected `joe: hi`, but was `user: hi`.
+You can take at a look at which variable is different in the expected and actual output.
+And then try to see if there is anything wrong within the implementation of the variable.

 3. After fixing

-4.